ASME Guidelines for Editors and Publishers

 Sponsorships of tables of content, mastheads, editors’ letters, columns and other front- and back-of-the-book departments as well as news and feature stories should not be accepted.

 a.
-Advertisements should not be positioned near editorial pages that discuss or show the same or similar products (a rule of thumb used by many magazines is that the reader must turn the page at least twice between related edit and ads).
+Advertisements should not be positioned adjacent to or near editorial pages that discuss or show the same or similar branded products (a rule of thumb used by many magazines is that the reader must turn the page at least twice between related edit and ads).

 b.
-Advertisements for products endorsed by or associated with public figures should not be positioned near editorial content concerning those public figures.
+Advertisements for products endorsed by or associated with public figures, including but not limited to motion pictures and television programs, should not be positioned near editorial content concerning those public figures.

 a.
 Products or persons should not be “placed” or promoted in editorial content in exchange for payment of any kind.